 Our class size for lower secondary is kept at a max of 6 students.
-We also have dedicated classes for IP math tuition.

 At Math Academy, we ensure that the foundation is built right for sec 1 and sec 2 students to progress into upper secondary.
 We instill confidence in our students and show them the right way to solve complicated math problems.